ewfx/gaipl-bit-by-bit-ai/README.md

 ## ⚙️ What It Does
-The chatbot has a user-centric, intuitive and interactive interface, with agentic capabilities and contextual reccomendations and data extraction.
+The chatbot has a user-centric, intuitive and interactive interface, with the agentic capabilities and contextual reccomendations and data extraction.
 The chatbot provides these features in 3 major classifications:

 ### Configuration Items
 To enquire and troubleshoot issues in the context of the configuration items.
 The present functionalities include: